Where do almonds come from?

 Purchasing and Storing Almonds

 Almonds can be purchased in bulk, shelled or unshelled, in individual “100 calorie” packages (you pay a big premium for those convenient little packages, by the way!), as almond butter, almond flour, almond milk, or almond oil.
-They can be sliced, slivered, whole, roasted, or raw.
+They can be sliced, slivered, whole, roasted, raw, salted, or unsalted.
 It’s just a matter of what you’re using them for!

 I personally go to the bulk section of my grocery store and snag a bunch of shelled raw almonds.
 I can always roast them at home, or eat them just as they are!